Frequently Asked Questions

 How will the properties be managed?

 Where the Community Land Trust owns the property it will either manage the homes directly or contract with a letting agency or a housing association to provide day to day letting, housing management and maintenance services.
-Where the CLT does not own the property it will have ‘Nomination Rights’ in order to determine priorities, in the same way as described above.

 How will the rents be determined?